NicheWorks

 The main worked example in the repository is a synthetic scenario called filter-persistence.
 It is not copied from a live production repository, but it is intentionally shaped to feel realistic enough to demonstrate how the workflow works in practice.

 The scenario follows a change from issue report to repository context memo, spec delta, change plan, acceptance definition, pre-ship review, release note, changelog entry, diff review, and retrospective.
-That makes it the fastest way to see what this repository is actually trying to accomplish.
+That makes it the fastest way to see what this repository is trying to accomplish.

 If you are evaluating whether this workflow is useful, this example is the best starting point because it shows the repository as a connected system rather than as isolated templates.